zephyr-fun/Visualization-for-Hidden-Man/README.md

 # Visualization for Hidden Man
-source project : git@github.com:agrimgupta92/sgan.git,just for learning
+source project ：just for learning